viamrobotics/viam-python-sdk/examples/simple_module/README.md

 ## Project structure
 The definition of the new resources are in the `main` file of the `src` directory.

-The `main.py` file contains the definition of a new sensor model and then registers it.
-It then creates and starts a module.
-This file is called by the `run.sh` script, which is the entrypoint for this module.
+The `run.sh` script is the entrypoint for a module and calls the `main.py` file.
+The `main.py` file contains the definition of a new sensor model and code to register it.
+When called, the program creates and starts the module.
 Read further to learn how to connect this module to your robot.

 Outside the `src` directory, there is the `client.py` file.
 This can be used to test the module once it's connected to the robot.
 You will have to update the credentials and robot address in that file.